 The supermarkets on Curaçao are open all day (from 8.00 am to 6.00 pm) and the Centrum Supermarket (within 5 minutes of the Tropical Villa) is also open on Sundays.
 So if you arrive late in the evening you can always do your breakfast shopping the next morning.
 Most shops on Curaçao are open Monday to Saturday open from 8.00 am until 6.00 pm.
 Between 12.00 and 2.00 pm clothing and shoe shops are closed.
 At the supermarket your groceries are bagged for you and brought your to your car, it is customary to give a tip of a few Antillean guilders.
 Remember to take some large shopping bags with you, these can be found in the Tropical Villa.

 In the Tropical Villa there are only 220 voltage outlets.
-There is a docking station at your disposal so you can play your favourite music and charge your iPhone or iPod.
 You can have Free WiFi access at the Tropical Villa, just ask our administrators Sjaak and Marcel for to the code.